×

 • Indonesian is spoken as a national language in: Indonesia.

 You will also get to know the continents where Norwegian and Indonesian speaking countries lie.
-Based on the number of people that speak these languages, the position of Norwegian language is not available and position of Indonesian language is 56.
+Based on the number of people that speak these languages, the position of Norwegian language is 18 and position of Indonesian language is 56.
 Find all the information about these languages on Norwegian and Indonesian.

 Norwegian and Indonesian Language History